Me and Julio Down by the Schoolyard: Recording

-Video
+Music video

-In 1988, Simon released a video for the song to promote his greatest hits compilation Negotiations and Love Songs.
+In 1988, Simon released a music video for the song to promote his greatest hits compilation Negotiations and Love Songs.
 The video was filmed at Mathews-Palmer Park in Hell's Kitchen, which was standing in for Halsey Junior High School in Forest Hills, Queens, the neighborhood in which Simon grew up and met Art Garfunkel in high school.
 Many of the children featured in the video were from that same school; Kia Jeffries, who sang on Simon's The Rhythm of the Saints album and cast the video, had attended as well.

-It features an introduction by hip hop MC's (and then-fellow Warner Bros.
+It features an introduction by hip-hop MC's (and then-fellow Warner Bros.
 Records label mates) Big Daddy Kane and Biz Markie.
 Main Source member Large Professor also makes a cameo towards the end.
 The video depicts adults interacting with the youth of an inner-city schoolyard.
 It shows Simon playing basketball and stickball with the children, and it also features basketball player Spud Webb, baseball player Mickey Mantle, and football coach-commentator John Madden giving tips to young athletes.